Skip to Content

 An academic study at the University of Melbourne suggested that Labrador Retrievers have a chromosomal predisposition to separation anxiety, which didn’t present in their Golden Retriever counterparts.

-Related: How Long Can Labradors be Left Alone?
+Related: How Long Can Labradors Be Left Alone?

 Also, according to a different study, these risk factors will make your Lab (or any other dog) more prone to separation anxiety: